 Avril's pedigree: Avril had 9.5 sacks last season.
 He had 11.5 sacks in 2011.
 He is only 26 years old.
 Young players with high sack totals rarely reach the market.
 Detroit named Avril its franchise player once.
 The team decided against doing so a second time.
 There is some thought the Lions' scheme should get a disproportionate amount of credit for those sack totals in part because it calls for defensive ends to line up wider than usual, freeing them from some of the traditional duties associated with the position.
 Seattle has done a good job playing to players' strengths on defense.

-Dimensions: Avril is 6-foot-3 and 260 pounds.
+Dimensions: Avril is 6 feet, 3 inches and 260 pounds.
 Clemons is the same height and listed at 254 pounds.
 That doesn't necessarily mean Avril would step in for Clemons.
 The Seahawks used a 2012 first-round choice for Bruce Irvin because they thought he could step in for Clemons eventually.
 I would want to hear from the Seahawks exactly how they plan to use Avril before jumping to any conclusions.

 Salary: Avril played last season for $10.6 million under the franchise tag.
 There are no financial terms reported on the two-year deal with Seattle, but the short length of the deal suggests Avril is settling for a lower annual salary figure in exchange for a chance at hitting the market again at age 28.
 That should work out well for the Seahawks, who must think about long-term deals for current members of their defense, which led the NFL in points allowed.